Accidents in Rideshares: Is Uber or Lyft Safer?

 Rideshare Fatality Data

-Uber and Lyft Safety Comparison InfographicUber released safety reports in 2019 and 2021, revealing that there were 208 fatalities in Uber-related accidents in the US in 2017–2020.
+Uber released safety reports in 2019 2021, and 2023.
+The earlier reports reveal there were 208 fatalities in Uber-related accidents in the US in 2017–2020.
 The Uber-related motor vehicle fatality rate for 2017 was 0.59 fatalities per 100 million vehicle miles traveled.
 It was 0.57 fatalities per 100 million miles traveled in 2018.
+According to the most recent report, there were 153 fatalities in Uber-related accidents or 0.87 fatalities per 100 million vehicle miles traveled in the US in 2021-2022.

 Lyft’s safety report from 2021 showed 105 fatalities from 2017–2019.
 The Lyft-related motor vehicle fatality rate for 2017 was .78 fatalities per 100 million miles traveled.
 It was .72 in 2018; and .79 in 2019.
+The Lyft safety report from 2024 indicated there were 111 fatalities from 2020 to 2022, representing a 14% in rate per 100 million vehicle miles traveled.

 When comparing these numbers, Lyft reported fewer yearly fatalities than Uber, but Uber had a lower fatality rate per 100 million miles traveled.
 As a comparison, according to 2021 data from the Insurance Institute for Highway Safety, the fatality rate in DC was 1.26 deaths per 100 million miles traveled and 1.37 deaths per million miles traveled in the United States.
+2023 data shows the fatality rate remained 1.26 deaths per 100 million miles traveled in DC and decreased to 1.26 deaths per million miles traveled in the US.

 A Rise in Traffic Fatalities in US Cities with Rideshare Services

-Other Factors that Contribute to Rider Safety
+What Other Factors Contribute to Rider Safety?

 Both Uber and Lyft have similar policies about other factors that contribute to their riders’ safety.